 AND… the best part!
 Even your special needs children can do this with support.
 They are right there with us! <3

-We are almost finished our projects and we will be taking an afternoon to share them all and get verbal feedback from our peers.
+We are almost finished with our projects and will take an afternoon to share them all and get verbal feedback from our peers.
 I will not be marking this – that is not the point.
 But, I will be looking over their Genius Hour notebooks to take a look at the process they followed.